What is Bipolar Disorder?

 Types of Bipolar Disorder:

 There are many classifications of bipolar disorder.
 The most common classification is as follows;

 - Bipolar Disorder I: Episodes of Mania and Depression with intermittent euthymic (normal) periods.

 - Bipolar Disorder II: Episodes of Depression and hypomania

 - Cyclothymic Disorder: There are repetitive episodes of hypomania and depression lasting for about 2 years in adults (and 1 year in children).
 The mood swing episodes are shorter and milder than bipolar I or II but have lasted for a major part of the year.

-- Mixed episode refers to the occurrence of simultaneous symptoms of opposite mood polarities during manic, hypomanic or depressive episodes.
+- A mixed episode refers to the occurrence of simultaneous symptoms of opposite mood polarities during manic, hypomanic, or depressive episodes.
 It’s marked by high energy, sleeplessness, and racing thoughts.
 At the same time, the person may experience hopeless, despairing, irritable, and suicidal feelings.

 Risk Factors of Bipolar Disorder: